ctolon/PythonInterfaceOOP/doc/4_TechincalInformations.md

 ## Helper Command Functionality

+TODO Change this section

 With the `python3 <scriptname> -h` command you will see a help message for all commands valid for the CLI.
 CLI has same formatted messages in O2-DPL.
 It is recommended to use this command at least once before using the interface.
-If you do not remember the parameters related to the interface, you can list all valid parameters and the values that these parameters can take with this command.
-In addition, helper messages are integrated into helper messages for all values that are valid for each very important parameter.
+If you do not remember the arguments related to the interface, you can list all valid arguments and the values that these arguments can take with this command.
+In addition, helper messages are integrated into helper messages for all values that are valid for each very important arguments.
 For example, if you want to get a help message with the `python3 runTableMaker.py -h` command:

 P.S The default values you see in the helper messages are the default values for the interface.
 The values you see None will directly take the default values from JSON